 Overview

-In 2019, the Taipei District Court convicted a gay man living with HIV of having condomless sex without disclosing his HIV-positive status.
-He was given a 17 month jail sentence under Article 59 of the Criminal Code which allows for reduced punishment, as HIV was not transmitted.
+In 2019, the Taipei District Court convicted a gay man living with HIV of having condomless sex without disclosing his HIV-positive status, as prohibited by Article 21.
+He was given a reduced sentence of 17 months’ imprisonment, as permitted under Article 59 of the Criminal Code which allows for reduced punishment in ‘extenuating circumstances’, in this case because HIV was not transmitted.

 Laws